How can I become a licensed Pennsylvania Title Agent?

 The Agent’s Licensing Bulletin published by the Insurance Department

 contains a test outline.
-You can register for the test online at http://www.experioronline.com/.
+You can register for the test online at candidate.psiexams.com.
+Under "New Users" on the right side of the page, create an account and register for the test.
+Exam sites

-are located throughout the state, and can be found on the Experior
+are located throughout the state and can be found on the PSI

 Once you pass the title agent licensing test, you will receive a